tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 packets were recently received on the old path; similarly, rebinding is rare on IPv6 paths.
 Endpoints can also look for duplicated packets.
 Conversely, a change in connection ID is more likely to indicate an intentional migration rather than an attack.
-Note, however, changes in connection IDs are only supported in DTLS 1.3 but not in DTLS 1.2.
+Note that changes in connection IDs are supported in DTLS 1.3 but not in DTLS 1.2.

 # Path Validation Procedure {#regular}